 Setting Boundaries with Parents After Marriage

-You probably want to focus on your spouse and start a life together when you’re freshly married.
-Dealing with parents who overstep their boundaries, on the other hand, can make things a little more difficult.
-Fortunately, there are strategies to establish and maintain good boundaries with your parents while still maintaining your relationship.
+You probably want to focus on your spouse and start a life together when you’re newly married.
+Dealing with parents who overstep their boundaries, on the other hand, can make things a little more complicated.
+Fortunately, there are strategies to establish and maintain good boundaries with your parents while maintaining your relationship.